Dave Morales: BackstageOL

 On June 20, 2011 Dave Morales launched an online entertainment website called BackstageOL.com with Jonathan Stenvall.
 The website officially launched on the Fox 26 Morning News where BackstageOL.com taped an exclusive interview with Rock and Roll Hall of Fame musician Billy Gibbons of music group ZZ Top.
 Other recent interviews and features have included segments with Tom Hanks, Robert Redford, Cameron Diaz, Miles Teller, Robert De Niro, Gloria Estefan, Tom Cruise and many other A-list celebrities and musicians such as Justin Timberlake, Forever The Sickest Kids, Yellowcard etc.

-Personal life

-Dave Morales was born in El Paso, Texas to Art and Irene Morales.
-As a child, he moved to Houston, Texas.
-Morales attended Bleyl Jr. High and graduated from Cypress Creek High School.
-He went on to Texas Tech University to study broadcasting.
-Here, he was offered his first job at a radio station, which he left college to do.
-This was the start of his career in radio.
-Morales has been an avid sports enthusiasts, host of many local events including The Post Oak Annual Uptown Holiday Lighting and supports Houston professional teams, including the Houston Astros, Houston Texans, and Houston Dynamo.
-He is also a musical and Walt Disney enthusiast, as well.
-He has participated in many charity events, such as "Feed the Houston Homeless". and supports No Kill Animal Shelters.

-Contribution

-Morales works annually to host events such as feeding the needy.
-He has donated time and drawn attention to the less fortunate and to those living in poor living conditions.
-He has also made many broadcasts to support charity events.